willis-meyers/frontend-week-5/exercise-2/README.md

 1. Make buttons that, when clicked, filter all done items and not done items
 2. Make a button for each of your todo items for completely deleting that item

+BONUS BONUS:

+1. Use CSS to make the list look better and the buttons aligned

 ![TODO Demo](images/todo-demo2.gif)